 First, in order to make sure everything we're doing actually matters, enable the Finance option by clicking the drop down highlighted above.
 Now, with that done, click the blue [Add Institution] button.
 Doing so will bring up the following prompt.

 CREATING A FINANCING OPTION

 In the image above, you'll see six different fields that will need to be completed to create a financing options.
 [Name], [Code], [Phone], [Type], [Website], and [Enabled].
 A quick breakdown of those terms is as follows:

 [Name] allows you to name your financing plan.

-[Phone] isn't really being used either.
-It allows you to enter the phone number of whatever financing institution/portal.
+[Phone] This allows you to enter the phone number of whatever financing institution/portal you're using.
 This is just so you have the contact information to give to your customers/keep track of it for your techs.

 [Website] will set up a link that will be used when you click on the financing option in the mobile build.
 That way, if your customer wants to finance, you can set it all up right there with the click of a button.